jacilynh/ECEA5340/.idea/week3.md

 A resolver is a very specialized transformer that measures angular position with high accuracy.
 We can explain how a resolver works in terms of the magnetic conductance of the various windings.

-Play video starting at ::14 and follow transcript0:14 The outside of a resolver looks like an electric motor, but the inside windings are that of a transformer.
+The outside of a resolver looks like an electric motor, but the inside windings are that of a transformer.

-Play video starting at ::22 and follow transcript0:22 A stator has three windings, a primary one and two two-phase ones.
+A stator has three windings, a primary one and two two-phase ones.
 The primary winding of the stator is excited by external AC current.
 Electromagnetic induction induces current in the first winding of the rotor.

-Play video starting at ::40 and follow transcript0:40 Because these windings are co-linear along the axis of the resolver, the same current is induced in the first winding of the rotor, regardless of the rotor's angular position.
+Because these windings are co-linear along the axis of the resolver, the same current is induced in the first winding of the rotor, regardless of the rotor's angular position.
 Current then flows to the second winding of the rotor.
 Again, by electromagnetic induction, current is induced in the secondary windings of the stator, which are fixed at right angles to each other.

-Play video starting at :1:6 and follow transcript1:06 Because of the orientation of the windings, the stator produces two alternating currents that are 90 degrees out of phase with each other, varying as the sine or cosine of the rotor angle.
+Because of the orientation of the windings, the stator produces two alternating currents that are 90 degrees out of phase with each other, varying as the sine or cosine of the rotor angle.
 They are also in time, varying as the AC line voltage frequency.

-Play video starting at :1:29 and follow transcript1:29 The stator windings repeat their spatial wave forms every full rotation of the rotor.
+The stator windings repeat their spatial wave forms every full rotation of the rotor.
 And now for an even trickier part.

-Play video starting at :1:40 and follow transcript1:40 The resolver is an analog device.
+The resolver is an analog device.
 We need a way to measure and digitize the relative magnitudes of the two-phase stator voltages so that we can back out the rotor angle.

-Play video starting at :1:54 and follow transcript1:54 The relative magnitude of the voltages is the sine of the rotor angle theta divided by the cosine of the rotor angle theta.
+The relative magnitude of the voltages is the sine of the rotor angle theta divided by the cosine of the rotor angle theta.
 This product is tension theta and the angle theta is calculated by taking the arch tangent.

-Play video starting at :2:13 and follow transcript2:13 Commercially off the shelve resolver-to-digital converters like one from analog devices schematically shown on this next slide are available to do the math for you.
+Commercially off the shelve resolver-to-digital converters like one from analog devices schematically shown on this next slide are available to do the math for you.
 The signals of the resolver are applied to cosine and sin multipliers with digital angle phi.
 The two resulting signals, v sin omega t, sin theta, cosine phi, and v sine omega t, cosine theta, sine phi are subtracted from each other by the era amplifier to give the signal v sine omega t, sine theta cosine phi, minus cosine theta, sine phi.

-Play video starting at :3: and follow transcript3:00 Using the trigonometric addition formula shown in our slide, remember, trigonometry?
+Using the trigonometric addition formula shown in our slide, remember, trigonometry?
 The signal is equal to the sine omega t, sine of theta minus v.

-Play video starting at :3:14 and follow transcript3:14 This error signal sine of theta minus phi is fed through the rest of the system, so that the counters digital output phi, represents the angle theta.
+This error signal sine of theta minus phi is fed through the rest of the system, so that the counters digital output phi, represents the angle theta.
 If you want to know more, refer to the analog devices reference material in your homework reading for more details.

-Play video starting at :3:34 and follow transcript3:34 And now it's time for some resolver details.
+And now it's time for some resolver details.
 First thing to remember is that the better resolvers are brushless.

-Play video starting at :3:42 and follow transcript3:42 Unlike a motor however, a resolver does not have to drive a load, it's only a sensor.
+Unlike a motor however, a resolver does not have to drive a load, it's only a sensor.
 Hence the input voltages to the static primary winding is usually less than 26 volts AC.
 Industrial grade resolvers are designed around the 50 or 60 hertz AC power commonly available in factories.
 Resolvers for marine or aviation use are designed around 400 hertz power supplies, military grade resolvers may go as high as 12,000 hertz.
 And recall that resolver to digital converters run the signals on the stator secondary windings through an era amplifier.
 This has the advantage of cancelling out noise injected on both windings.
 Little more about resolvers.

-Play video starting at :4:35 and follow transcript4:35 The resolver to digital converter electronics is normally not purchased with the resolver, nor is it mounted directly to it.
+The resolver to digital converter electronics is normally not purchased with the resolver, nor is it mounted directly to it.
 Here's the good news, your electronics will be kept away from the harsh environment that the resolver experiences, particularly for temperature and RF interference.

-Play video starting at :4:54 and follow transcript4:54 Now here's the bad news.
+Now here's the bad news.
 You're normally going to have to deal with two different vendors if you're designing a system, and you need to make sure their equipment plays nice together.

-Play video starting at :5:7 and follow transcript5:07 You can get higher resolution and as higher accuracy if you purchase what's called a multiple speed resolver.
+You can get higher resolution and as higher accuracy if you purchase what's called a multiple speed resolver.

-Play video starting at :5:14 and follow transcript5:14 Multiple speed resolver with 2n pair of secondary windings will deliver n cycles of sine waves in one mechanical turn of the resolver.
+Multiple speed resolver with 2n pair of secondary windings will deliver n cycles of sine waves in one mechanical turn of the resolver.

-Play video starting at :5:26 and follow transcript5:26 The resolver will then be n times as accurate.
+The resolver will then be n times as accurate.
 For example, if n equals 8, your stator will have 16 sets of secondary windings.
 It will deliver eight full signals in one mechanical turn of the rotor.

-Play video starting at :5:41 and follow transcript5:41 Your resolver will then have eight times as good accuracy as that of a single speed resolver.
+Your resolver will then have eight times as good accuracy as that of a single speed resolver.

-Play video starting at :5:47 and follow transcript5:47 And now, we highlight issues with resolvers.
+And now, we highlight issues with resolvers.
 First warning is that multiple speed resolvers do not understand absolute position.

-Play video starting at :5:59 and follow transcript5:59 With a four-x resolver for example, a nominal output of ten degrees clockwise could really represent ten, 100, 190 or 280 degrees.
+With a four-x resolver for example, a nominal output of ten degrees clockwise could really represent ten, 100, 190 or 280 degrees.
 So if you want to also know exactly which of these four possibilities represents your absolute position, you have to mount a single speed resolver in series on the same shaft.
 Your cause just doubled.
 A resolver normally requires an external resolver to digital converter circuit.
 You can buy a digital resolver which has a circuit include but then you can't place the resolver in nearly as extreme temperature, or vibration environment.

-Play video starting at :6:44 and follow transcript6:44 Like most instruments, resolvers have trouble outputting a zero signal.
+Like most instruments, resolvers have trouble outputting a zero signal.
 In this case, yet typically gets zero offset of ten to 40 millivolts, due to imperfections in the secondary windings.

-Play video starting at :6:59 and follow transcript6:59 This slide shows the typical construction details of a resolver.
+This slide shows the typical construction details of a resolver.
 This model has a mounting plate, to attach to the structure that holds the motor.
 There is also a round metal cover for EMI shielding.

-Play video starting at :7:14 and follow transcript7:14 The resolver shaft will be coupled by a flex coupling to the motor shaft.
+The resolver shaft will be coupled by a flex coupling to the motor shaft.
 Rugged bearings support the rotation of the shaft inside the rotor and stator windings.
 The small circuit board has some programmable switches for optional user settings.
 And the back plate holds a pin and socket plug popular in aerospace applications.

-Play video starting at :7:36 and follow transcript7:36 Once in position, you can easily think that resolver is an electric motor.
+Once in position, you can easily think that resolver is an electric motor.

-Play video starting at :7:42 and follow transcript7:42 Let's recap.
+Let's recap.

-Play video starting at :7:44 and follow transcript7:44 We took a deep dive into the electromagnetic theory governing resolvers and some construction details of these rotary sensors.
+We took a deep dive into the electromagnetic theory governing resolvers and some construction details of these rotary sensors.
 Now let's review applications for resolvers, aswell as how to specify and integrate them into your electronics.

 6: Resolvers: Applications

 Here are some typical applications in the field for resolvers.
 The most common one is to mount resolver directly to the back of a motor in high temperature or vibration environments where an encoder just won't work.
 As discussed, you will need to find a home for the resolver to digital converter, perhaps packaged with the motor controller.

-Play video starting at ::23 and follow transcript0:23 Military and aerospace applications are a sweet spot for resolvers.
+Military and aerospace applications are a sweet spot for resolvers.
 They perform well near the heat of a jet engine, up to 200 degrees C with shock ratings up to 50Gs and vibration ratings up to 10Gs.

-Play video starting at ::37 and follow transcript0:37 By locating the sensitive resolver to digital converter in a remote EMI hardened package, you can also avoid throwing off the readings with stray RF emissions.
+By locating the sensitive resolver to digital converter in a remote EMI hardened package, you can also avoid throwing off the readings with stray RF emissions.

-Play video starting at ::48 and follow transcript0:48 My favorite application for resolvers is in welding and painting robots.
+My favorite application for resolvers is in welding and painting robots.
 Here is where the high shock ratings and vibration ratings favor resolvers over encoders.
 Mechanical configurations for resolvers are similar to encoders.
 This is not surprising given that vendors for these sensors compete in the sensors market.
 A frameless resolver contains little more than the stator and rotor, it mounts directly to the motor shaft.

-Play video starting at :1:16 and follow transcript1:16 You can have the enclosure for the resolver come with a hole in it in order to mount it directly to the motor shaft.
+You can have the enclosure for the resolver come with a hole in it in order to mount it directly to the motor shaft.

-Play video starting at :1:23 and follow transcript1:23 Just like for the encoders, you need a strong tether to keep it from slipping off the motor shaft.
+Just like for the encoders, you need a strong tether to keep it from slipping off the motor shaft.
 You can also use a flange mount, as shown in the slide on construction details.
 Remember, shaft alignment could be very dicey without the properly specified flex coupling.

-Play video starting at :1:42 and follow transcript1:42 Before you go online to buy a resolver, make sure you understand what the vendor specs mean.
+Before you go online to buy a resolver, make sure you understand what the vendor specs mean.

-Play video starting at :1:50 and follow transcript1:50 Accuracy, specified in arc minutes or arc seconds, is the difference between your resolver reading and the actual rotational position of the rotor.
+Accuracy, specified in arc minutes or arc seconds, is the difference between your resolver reading and the actual rotational position of the rotor.

-Play video starting at :2:1 and follow transcript2:01 Manufacturers should test their products heavily in the RND phase in order to quote accuracy.
+Manufacturers should test their products heavily in the RND phase in order to quote accuracy.
 As our many sources of era, these include inconsistent stator and rotor windings, lack of concentricity of windings relative to the rotor shaft, and variations in magnetic properties of the components.
 You need to know what the AC voltage and frequency of your electrical system supplying power to the resolver is.
 The transformation ratio, or TR for short, is the ratio of output to input voltage at max magnetic coupling.
 As per transformers, it is proportional to the ratio of the number of effective turns in the stator secondary winding, so that it turns in the rotor primary winding.

-Play video starting at :2:51 and follow transcript2:51 The transformation ratio tells you the nominal output voltage of the resolver.
+The transformation ratio tells you the nominal output voltage of the resolver.

-Play video starting at :2:58 and follow transcript2:58 You must also decide if you want a single or a multiple speed resolver based on the trade-offs we discussed earlier.
+You must also decide if you want a single or a multiple speed resolver based on the trade-offs we discussed earlier.

-Play video starting at :3:8 and follow transcript3:08 Now that we understand the specs, let's go online and buy a resolver.
+Now that we understand the specs, let's go online and buy a resolver.
 Here's a resolver from Moog that I found.
 They call this mechanical design a pancake resolver because the package is so narrow compared to its width.
 The dimensions available for A, B, and C will depend on the other parameters that

-Play video starting at :3:29 and follow transcript3:29 you select, multiple speeds up to N=36 are available.
+you select, multiple speeds up to N=36 are available.
 Make sure you read the abbreviation table in the upper right corner of the slide.
 Now it's time to pick your prime specs.
 Suppose I have a marine application with 400 hertz as my available input frequency, and I don't want to have an additional resolver for measuring absolute position.
 I would specify model SSH-12-D-2, I would get 7 minutes of accuracy, and I would have to supply 10 VRMS on the input.
 The transformation ratio of 0.434 means that my stator secondary windings would have 10 times 0.434, which equals 4.3 VRMS on the output.
 Now, we need to accessorize, let's shop for a resolver at a digital converter on the analog.com website.
 Here's a few choices I found using their selection filters.
 Your resolver requires 400 Hz of frequency, so you have to make sure that you match that as a minimum frequency on the converter.
 You don't need velocity output, so you check no there.
 The tracking rate refers to the maximum angular velocity of the resolver shaft.
 Your resolver can likely handle the different choices.
 So in this case, you would have to go back to your application and figure out the specs there.

-Play video starting at :4:57 and follow transcript4:57 The table gives you revolutions per second, which is only 1/60th of the RPM.
+The table gives you revolutions per second, which is only 1/60th of the RPM.
 Once you check the application, you can pick your part number for the converter.

-Play video starting at :5:9 and follow transcript5:09 Let's recap, we studied where resolvers make sense for an application and how to specify them.
+Let's recap, we studied where resolvers make sense for an application and how to specify them.
 The encoders and resolvers we discussed in these videos cost hundreds to thousands of dollars a piece.
 In order to give you some hands-on experience using rotary sensors, we have specified some much lower cost sensors for you to use in the lab work described in the upcoming videos.

 Week 3 Online Articles #1